AakashxD/OrderDedo/README.md

 #  2 types Routing  in wen page
 - client side Routing
-(SINGLE PAGE NOT PETECHING ITS KUST LAOD)
+(SINGLE PAGE NOT PETECHING ITS jUST LAOD)
 - Servere side Routing
 ( make a network cALL AND GET A .HTML AND LAOD IN TO ui)
+# class Based Component
+  state is big object